GoogleChrome/developer.chrome.com/site/en/blog/is-project-fugu-done/index.md

   </table>
 </div>

-It's a really long list, and there is more on our plate.
-There are still a couple of APIs and features that are currently in [developer trial](https://fugu-tracker.web.app/#developer-trial) (that is, implemented, but behind a feature flag), some that we have [started](https://fugu-tracker.web.app/#started) to work on, and many that are [under consideration](https://fugu-tracker.web.app/#under-consideration).
-As you can see, there's no reason to lean back and say we're done.
+It's a long list, and there is more on our plate.
+There are still a couple of APIs and features currently in [developer trial](https://fugu-tracker.web.app/#developer-trial) (that is, implemented, but behind a feature flag), some that we have [started](https://fugu-tracker.web.app/#started) to work on, and many [under consideration](https://fugu-tracker.web.app/#under-consideration).
+As you can see, it's not time to lean back and say we're done.

 ## Synchronous file methods for the origin private file system